excid3/noticed/UPGRADE.md

 ### Delivery Method Configuration

 Configuration for each delivery method can be contained within a block now.
-This improves organization but
+This improves organization for delivery method options by defining them in the block.
+Procs/Lambdas will be evaluated when needed and symbols can be used to call a method.

 ```ruby
 class CommentNotifier < Noticed::Event